FREE Case Review (866) 588-0600

 TDF is a defective design, and Gilead negligently created it

-In order to prove that Complera is a negligent defective design, plaintiffs have to show that Gilead was aware of kidney injuries linked to Complera, and Complera caused the plaintiff’s kidney injuries and/or bone mineral density problems.
+To prove that Complera is a negligent defective design, plaintiffs have to show that Gilead was aware of kidney injuries linked to Complera and that Complera caused the plaintiff’s kidney injuries and/or bone mineral density problems.

 Gilead pushed TDF while withholding a safer HIV drug